nyyManni/msdfgl/README.md

 ## TODO:
+- Detecting incorrect winding of a glyph and inverting the texture to compensate
 - Edge-coloring for teardrop with 1 or 2 segments
 - Support for cubic segments (needed for OpenType fonts)
 - Unit testing